rrra/www/content/post/2024/starlink-mini-game-set-match.md

 I intend no disrespect to all the varied Emergency Communications activities that are performed within Amateur Radio, or those that perform them.
-The emergence of Starlink as a Broadband Internet Access sysàtem with few dependencies other than power has changed the paradigm of emergency communications.
+The emergence of Starlink as a Broadband Internet Access system with few dependencies other than power has changed the paradigm of emergency communications.
 But now, but the emergence of the new ***Starlink Mini*** has ***profoundly*** changed the paradigm of emergency communications.